TranNhatTan14/Obsidian/Data/LLM Engineer's Handbook.md

 # RAG Feature Pipeline

 Introduces RAG fundamental concepts, such as embeddings, the vanilla RAG framework, vector databases, and how to optimize RAG applications.
-It applies the RAG theory by architecting and implementing [[Large Language Model|LLM]] Twin's RAG feature pipeline using software best practices.
+It applies the RAG theory by architecting and implementing Large Language Model Twin's RAG feature pipeline using software best practices.

 Understanding RAG